etcinit/enclosure/README.md

 #### Global variables

 After running the bootstrapper, the container should be available under `container` global variable.
-The loader can bu used through the `use()` global variables.
+The loader can be used through the `use()` global variables.
 Unless you provided a different install context through the `installTo` config option.

 #### Project Structure